nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Model` component:

 - stores an `Inventory` object that encapsulates the inventory data.
-- stores an optional `Order` object that encapsulates the current order data.
+- stores an optional `Order` object that encapsulates the data of current order.
 - stores a `TransactionList` object that encapsulates the history of past transactions.
 - stores a `UserPref` object that encapsulates the user’s preferences.
 - does not depend on any of the other three components (as the Model represents data entities of the domain, they should make sense on their own without depending on other components)

-- The `Model` component interacts with `Ui` component through a `Displayable` interface.

 ![Model Low Level class diagram](images/ModelLowLevelClassDiagram.png)

 Lower level details of `Model` component:

-- `Inventory` and `Order` are each consists of an `UniqueItemList` which contains `Items`.
+- `Inventory` and `Order` each has a `UniqueItemList` which contains a collection of `Item`.
+- A `TransactionRecord` represents a past order that has been transacted, with timestamp of occurrence.
-- The `TransactionList` stores `TransactionRecord` which are the records of history orders.
+- The `TransactionList` stores the history of all `TransactionRecord`.
-- Each `TransactionRecord` has a unique id and timestamp, with a list of `Item` transacted in the history order.

 ### Storage component